rcm/mooshak_problem_creator/README.md

 	- INPUT One line of input
 	- LONGINPUT One or more lines of input; it ends with an END keyword
 	- INPUTGEN An optional integer followed by a function (either a lambda function or the name of a function in an imported module)
-	- FEEDBACK A feedback message for all inputs
+	- FEEDBACK A feedback message for all inputs.
+If the message is Description, these tests will be automatically added to the end of the description
 	- POINTS How many points to award to each of the inputs
 	- SHOW if present, it shows these tests to the user
 - IMPORT The name of a module to import